Ulices Renoj

 The good news is that I don’t, which is a relief because I would not like to see someone I am related to go through that.

-What are the impacts that these stimulants and opioids have had on your community, schools in general, and environments as a whole?
+What are the impacts that these stimulants and opioids have had on your community, schools in general, and the environment as a whole?

 From what I’m seeing, it makes people more aware and cautious.
 It’s like a warning sign.
 Students or even teachers warn people of how easily someone can become addicted, so everyone is cautious about these things and sees what they could do to you.